 I love(d) this restaurant, not just its food, but also its decor.
 Its spacious interior is beautifully furnished and further adorned with a mountainous landscape mural in the style of the progressive art scene in China today (though painted by a Caucasian American).
 The tables are brightly lit, so you can fully appreciate the contents of your meal.
 Open the menu, and you might think you are seated in a typical American Chinese restaurant.
 Beef, Pork, Chicken, Fish, Seafood, and finally the Vegetable section, sometimes erroneously labeled Vegetarian, despite fish in the garlic sauce or oyster in the oyster sauce.
 But wait.
-At Kong Poo, like its many role models in Boston, Philadelphia, and NYC (in fact the owner already runs two similar restaurants in NYC, one right in Chinatown, where competition is fierce, so only the best restaurants stay in business), all these are mock meats, made of either wheat gluten or soy tofu.
+At Kong Foo, like its many role models in Boston, Philadelphia, and NYC (in fact the owner already runs two similar restaurants in NYC, one right in Chinatown, where competition is fierce, so only the best restaurants stay in business), all these are mock meats, made of either wheat gluten or soy tofu.
 But such mock meats make a mockery of vegetarianism.
 I would prefer to eat meat that tastes like soybeans, than soybeans that taste like meat.
 (Of course I eat neither.)
 Remove the fiber and oil from wheat, and you produce white flour.
 Remove the starch and fiber from cane, and that's white sugar.
 Further remove the starch from white flour, and you've got gluten.
 Do the same to soy: tofu.
 Gluten and tofu are junk foods.
 So what if they are vegan foods too.
 You can fool your mind, but not your body.
-So better to confine your menu choices to the Vegetable section, same as you would do at any typical American Chinese restaurant, except here you need not fret about any hidden forbidden ingredients.
-If you wish to seek further assurance, ask Silvio (though I have not seen him there for some time now).
-He runs (or ran?) the show and speaks excellent English, and will elucidate all the contents for you.
+So better to confine your menu choices to the Vegetable section, same as you would do at any typical American Chinese restaurant, except here you need not fret about any and speaks excellent English, and will elucidate all the contents for you.